 When converting measurements, pay attention to significant figures to maintain the appropriate level of precision.
 The number of significant figures in the converted value should match the number of significant figures in the original measurement.

-For instance, if you are converting 1000 mm to inches, and the measurement of 1000 mm is precise to four significant figures, then the converted value should also be expressed to four significant figures.
-In this case, the converted value would be 39.37 inches.
+Here's one way to look at it: if you are converting 1000 mm to inches, and the measurement of 1000 mm is precise to four significant figures, then the converted value should also be expressed to four significant figures.
+Because of that, in this case, the converted value would be 39.
+37 inches.

 Double-Check Your Calculations